 ***Ocean Ave Beach – Private Beach, wonderful beach to shoot during low tide.
 Cannot shoot there at high tide.
 If you are interested in this special beach, reach out and I will look at the tide chart for you.
 Click on the link provided to see a session that took place at this location.
 No dogs allowed.
 This beach is NOT a good beach for kids under 5 unless you only have one child that can be held up.
 Little kids will run towards the water, run in the mud, and will get upset when you try to hold them back.
-Trust me, I have seen it a few times. 🙂 This is a beautiful location for either Maternity, older Kids or one kid that can be easily managed, or better yet – does not walk yet! hahaha
+Trust me, I have seen it a few times. 🙂 This is a beautiful location for either Maternity, older Kids, or one kid that can be easily managed, or better yet – does not walk yet! hahaha

 ***Beach at the Audubon Society – This is where most if not all my sessions take place.
 It has a unique look to it and I just love the privacy of this space, there is never anyone around.
 NO DOGS are allowed as it is a bird sanctuary.
 This is one of those locations where you are at the beach, but you might never see the water.
-This is GREAT for little kids, because no one tries to run into the ocean!
+This is GREAT for little kids because no one tries to run into the ocean!

 *** Mondo Pond – great for dogs, small location but has a lot of hidden gems.
-Lots of fun big rocks, keep in mind for smaller children, but nice trails and some water.
+Lots of fun big rocks keep in mind for smaller children, but nice trails and some water.

 ***Silver Sands Beach – There is no fee for parking and no dogs are allowed.
-There are always a lot of people around, as it gets very busy during the summer nights, so you must be ok with that.
+There are always a lot of people around, as it gets very busy during the summer nights, so you must be okay with that.

 ***Walnut Beach – Resident Sticker May be required, no dogs allowed.
-This will also work best at low tide, as you don’t have a lot of beach to work with otherwise.
+This will also work best at low tide, as you don’t have a lot of beaches to work with otherwise.
 This beach also gets very crowded, so if you prefer that look, Ocean Ave might be better for you!

 ***Eisenhower Park – Has a nice creek with a little trail alongside and also an open field that is used for flying model airplanes.
 Open Mon-Sun dawn to dusk.
 No parking fee or permit is needed.
 Dogs welcome.
 This is one of my favorite spots to shoot at!
 It has sooo much variety and yet is great for little kids as no distracting elements are around!